s2178945/dissertation/README.md

 # dissertation
-For the code part I divide it into python part and matlab part.
-And for the python part, I give it a name code_in_python, and for matlab I call it dissertation.m.
-I also put all the data I need to use with the csv format.
+The code of the paper mainly includes the construction of multiple regression analysis and gray prediction model using python.
+In addition, this paper also uses MATLAB to carry out the allocation of different regional asset portfolios to OBMG.
+For the python code part I call it code_in_python, for the matlab part I call it dissertation.m.
+The rest of the files are the data needed by the code.